-Therefore, I test whether recommendation effects still matter in a subset of cases where the expected effect of consulting risk levels is small ($L \approx 0$).
-Specifically, think of cases where the risk level does not provide new prediction information to the judges because they are obviously low risk.
+I focus on cases for which risk levels do not provide new prediction information to the judges because they are very obviously low risk.
 A prime example is cases that are due to misdemeanor arrests, an attribute that is very salient to judges, and cases that have risk scores of 0, meaning that the person affiliated with the case has zero risk factors (zero failures to appear, zero pending cases, zero convictions, etc.).
 In other words, these are cases associated with low-level offenses where the defendant has no criminal history.
-The bail phone call is short in these cases, and it is clear to judges that the relevant defendant is low risk.
-Since $L \approx 0$ intuitively in this case, then β^{DD} is a valid approximation for the recommendation effect for this group.
+The bail phone call is short in these cases, and it is obvious to judges that the relevant defendant is low risk.
+Since $L \approx 0$ intuitively in this case, then $\beta^{DD}$ is a valid approximation for the recommendation effect for this particular group of defendants.

 Misdemeanor cases with zero risk factors are 7% of cases in the data.
-Figure A.9 illustrates the rate of lenient bail for these cases in contrast to the rate of lenient bail for the high risk cases.
+Figure A.4 illustrates the rate of lenient bail for these cases in contrast to the rate of lenient bail for the high risk cases.
 Intuitively, judges know these cases are low risk because there are no risk factors to discuss on the bail call and the offense itself is a misdemeanor.
 Even if some judges had not consulted risk levels before the policy change, the new "low risk" label should not introduce new prediction information to the judge.
 Regardless, we see an increase of 10-15 percentage points around the policy date.

-Using this set of obviously low risk cases, I estimate dynamic and pooled differences-indifferences coefficients following the methodology in Section 6.1.1.
-Figure A.10 shows that the coefficients increase after the policy change in a way that diverges from any existing pre-trends.
+Using this set of obviously low risk cases, I estimate dynamic and pooled differences-in-differences coefficients following the methodology in Section 6.1.1.
+Figure A.5 shows that the coefficients increase after the policy change in a way that diverges from any existing pre-trends.
 The results are not sensitive to the choice of control variables.
-Figure A.11
+Figure B.4 shows that results with no detailed controls are nearly identical to those with controls based on all observed case variables.